joaogabriellyra/store-manager/README.md

    }
  ]
 ```
-- DELETE: Remove a sale by its id
+- DELETE: Remove a sale by his id
 </details>